-In the command line, use the --regionsLabel option to define your customized names.
+In the command line, use the --regionsLabel option to define the customized names for the regions.

-1.6.10 How can I manually specify several groups of regions (instead of clustering)?
+1.6.11 How can I manually specify several groups of regions (instead of clustering)?

 Simply specify multiple BED files (e.g., genes.bed, exons.bed and introns.bed).
 This works both in Galaxy and on the command line.